The new financial aid

 We’re glad you’re here!
 As you likely know, starting this school year, Texas students must complete and submit a financial aid application or an opt-out form in order to graduate.
 And we at Texas OnCourse have got your back.

 Consider this site your comprehensive guide to success in meeting the new financial aid graduation requirement.
-Below, you’ll find comprehensive information and resources for students, their families, counselors and advisers, and community partners.
+Below, you’ll find comprehensive information and resources for students, their families, counselors and advisors, and community partners.
 Click on your role for more information, and don’t forget to bookmark this page for the future.

 For counselors and advisors